11 Reasons to move to Luxembourg

 With up to nine flights to London on many days, the financial hub of the world is only one-hour away.
 Paris is not even an hour away by plane and is two hours by train.
 Brussels is a three-hour train ride away and it takes just two hours to fly to Berlin.

-Luxembourggained their independent in 1839 but their roots go back even further.
-The first mentions of Luxembourggo back to the year 963 when under Roman rule, the fortification of the cities began.
+Luxembourg gained their independence in 1839 but their roots go back even further.
+The first mentions of Luxembourg back to the year 963 when under Roman rule, the fortification of the cities began.

 Most of the castles are located in the north of the country with the three biggest castles being Vianden (pictured), Clervaux and Bourscheid.

 While it may not have the most creative name, the country’s capital is a superb example of the juxtaposition between the old and the new, as well as the natural and man-made.

 Built in the middle ages the city centre is full of small, old buildings and remnants of its medieval past.
 The valley in the middle of the city boasts a river surrounded by greenery.

 Other parts of the city such as the financial centre, Kirchberg, are home to glass skyscrapers and big avenues.
 The city is also the cultural heart of the country and is host to many museums, art galleries, bars, and restaurants.

 Already an exception in many areas, the country continues on that streak when it comes to immigration.
 Of Luxembourg's population – 560,000 - almost 46% are foreigners.

 This allows Luxembourg to be home to many cultures, despite its small size.